Dr Amber Regis

 -

-My research expertise lies in Victorian life-writing.
-As a critic and textual editor, I am fascinated by the literary experimentation required when representing lives that defy social demands for silence or invisibility.
-To this end, my work explores the work and legacies of radical and transgressive figures, particularly women writers and “queer” artists from the nineteenth and twentieth centuries.
-I am currently completing a monograph on radical form in Victorian auto/biography for Edinburgh University Press.
+My research expertise lies in Victorian life-writing and non-fiction prose.
+As a critic and textual editor, I’m fascinated by defiant acts of literary experimentation in response to social demands for silence or invisibility.
+To this end, I explore the lives, work and legacies of transgressive figures, particularly women writers and “queer” artists from the nineteenth and twentieth centuries.

 I am a leading expert on the life and work of John Addington Symonds, and in 2016 I published the first complete edition of his Memoirs.
 This unique text records Symonds’s experience as a homosexual man living subject to nineteenth-century social mores and legal repression, and its publication enabled new “queer” histories of our Victorian past.
 My next editorial project will be E.M.
 Forster’s Shorter Fiction for Cambridge University Press (as part of the Cambridge Edition of the Fiction of E.M.
 Forster).
 I will collect together, for the very first time, Forster’s public short stories, his private stories unpublished in his lifetime on account of their explicit homosexual context, and his unfinished prose fragments.